CS2103AUG2016-T11-C4/addressbook-level4/docs/UserGuide.md

     redo

-* This command can redo can redo all the actions that were undone if there is no new other command being excuted between this first `undo` command and the last `redo` command
+* This command can redo can redo all the actions that were undone if there is no new other command being executed between this first `undo` command and the last `redo` command

 ### Clearing all entries : `clear`